Grammys fashion ranges from surreal to sublime

 "It's usually one-up game at the Grammys," said Saboura.
 "Now artists have stylists fixing their trains on the red carpet.
 It's become as dramatic as the Oscars.
 We expect craziness."

-Grammy awards favourite Adele, known for wearing 60s style dresses and hairstyles, sported a classic look in a long black beaded gown.
+Grammy awards favorite Adele, known for wearing 60s style dresses and hairstyles, sported a classic look in a long black beaded gown.
 She wore her hair swept down in a wavy bob.

 "Adele does big 60s hair well and always looks a little flirty," said Saboura.